coremedia-contributions/google-tag-manager/README.md

 # Google Tag Manager

-This extension allows to easily set up the required Google Tag Manager script by creating a setting Google Tag Manager and linking it to a channel.
+This extension allows to easily set up the required Google Tag Manager script by creating a Google Tag Manager setting and linking it to a channel.

-The Templates found in module gtm-templates are used to render the script tag.
+The Templates found in the module `gtm-template` are used to render the script tag.

-[//]: # (![Navigation Manager]&#40;docs/images/navigation-manager.png&#41;)

 ## Installation